-Radial Shockwave Therapy is one of the most advanced and highly effective non-invasive treatments for musculoskeletal disorders.
+Extracorporeal Shockwave Therapy (ESWT) is one of the most advanced and highly effective non-invasive treatments for musculoskeletal disorders.
 The term shockwave refers to mechanical pressure pulses that stimulate the metabolism, enhance blood circulation and accelerate the healing process.
 It reboots the body’s inflammatory process in cases where the chronic inflammation has stagnated, becoming chronic.
-Through Shockwave Therapy damaged tissue gradually regenerates and eventually heals.
+Through ESWT damaged tissue gradually regenerates and eventually heals.
 This non-invasive procedure is a breakthrough treatment option for a broad range of musculoskeletal conditions.

-Shockwave Therapy is broadly used in our London Waterloo and Southwark setting, helping us achieve much faster results than previously possible with a range of conditions that are affected by Trigger Points.
+ESWT is broadly used in our London Waterloo and Southwark setting, helping us achieve much faster results than previously possible with a range of conditions that are affected by Trigger Points.
 Our client base ranges from Runners with stubborn Trigger Points on calves to individuals with calcium deposits (Calcific Tendinitis) in the shoulder joint that want to avoid surgery.
-Individuals that undergo surger usually have months of rehabilitation ahead of them, whilst with Shockwave Therapy results can be seen after the first few sessions.
+Individuals that undergo surger usually have months of rehabilitation ahead of them, whilst with ESWT results can be seen after the first few sessions.